Living in a long-term care home

 - Casual absences should not exceed 48 hours per week.

-- Vacation absences should not exceed 21 days.
+- Vacation absences should not exceed 21 days per year.

 Residents planning to take a day trip or a short vacation may also be subject to additional public health measures.